0xPARC/0xparc-intro-book/src/ec.typ

   even though the domain is an $n$-dimensional $FF_q$-vector space and the codomain is one-dimensional.
-  This can feel weird because our instincts from linear algebra in pure math are wrong now --- this map, while not injective in theory, ends up being injective _in practice_ (because we can't find collisions), and this is a critical standing assumption for this entire framework.
+  This can feel weird because our instincts from linear algebra in pure math are wrong now.
+This map, while not injective in theory, ends up being injective _in practice_ (because we can't find collisions).
+  And this is a critical standing assumption for this entire framework!
 ]

 This injectivity gives us a sort of hash function on vectors